MullinsLab/ISDB/doc/Manual.md

 #### `environments`

-A semi-colon separated string of the environments in which the integration event took place.
+A pipe `|` separated string of the environments in which the integration event took place.
 Refer to the [data usage guidelines](#data-usage-guidelines) above.